pivotal/docs-tap/local-source-proxy/install.hbs.md

 ### <a id="spec-ca-cert"></a> Specify CA certificate data for registries that use self-signed certificates

-If you have a custom TLS certificate or a self-signed certificate for your registry server, both of which utilize a private certificate authority, you can set up the public CA certificate data by providing the necessary configuration under `local_source_proxy.ca_cert_data` in the `tap.values.yaml` file.
+If you have a custom TLS certificate or a self-signed certificate for your registry server, and it uses a private certificate authority, you can set up the public CA certificate data by providing the necessary configuration under `local_source_proxy.ca_cert_data` in the `tap.values.yaml` file.

 This allows you to provide the necessary certificate information for secure communication with the registry server.
 For example: